TrecApps/trec-apps-user-service/README.md

 That last step is used because Openssl initially generates a _pkcs1_ formated private key and the dependencies used in reading private keys expect the key to be in _pkcs8_ .

+__Also: Remove the "Begin Public Key" line and "End Public Key" line and then remove the new line characters in your PUBLIC KEY (Don't tamper with your private key).__

 ## Environment Variables

 ### Primary Database